-Judge Denies American Hero Medal Of HonorCourtesy: US Army Medal of Honor
+Judge Denies American Hero Medal Of HonorCourtesy: US Army

 A World War II veteran was denied one of his last chances to receive the Medal of Honor.
 The second-most decorated soldier from WWII was denied the honor because his wife did not submit documents in a timely enough manner.
 The judge made the ruling, but many are going to put pressure on Congress and other leaders to give this American hero the medal he deserves.

 Lt.
 Garlin Murl Conner left the U.S. Army as the second-most decorated soldier during World War II, earning four Silver Stars, four Bronze Stars, seven Purple Hearts and the Distinguished Service Cross for his actions during 28 straight months in combat.

 But despite backing from congressmen, senators, military veterans and historians, he never received the Medal of Honor, the nation’s highest military distinction, awarded for life-risking acts of valor above and beyond the call of duty.